 And actually, if you look at those people that say, I may not like his style sometimes, but I like his policies, he goes over 50 percent.

-And and the president most of your career, you've you've had a certain level of clientele at different times that you recognize will never poll well.
+You've had a certain level of clientele at different times that you recognize will never pull.

-Uh one years ago when you would did Jesse Helms or Prime Minister Netanyahu.
+Years ago, when you did Jesse Helms or Prime Minister Netanyahu, you do the president.

-And then once you get by that, and you're looking at it, yes, there's things in the polls that say these people that are undecided aren't really undecided.
+And then once you get by that and you're looking at it, yes, there's things in the polls that say these people that are undecided aren't really undecided.

 Gee, they look like Trump voters.